CodeCavePro/monodevelop-wakatime/README.md

 Heads Up!
 WakaTime depends on [Python](http://www.python.org/getit/) being installed to work correctly.

-1. Inside Visual Studio, navigate to `Tools` -> `Add-in Manager`
+1. Inside MonoDevelop/Xamarin Studio, navigate to `Tools` -> `Add-in Manager`

 2. Click the `Gallery` tab, then search for `wakatime`.

 3. Click the `Install` button and then when add-in installation dialog popups click `Install`.

-3. On MonoDevelop/Xamarin Studio versions prior to 5.10 you might get an error message, just ignore it, it's a Mono.Addin bug, it has been already solved in latest releases.
+4. On MonoDevelop/Xamarin Studio versions prior to 5.10 you might get an error message, just ignore it, it's a Mono.Addin bug, it has been already solved in latest releases.

-4. Enter your [api key](https://wakatime.com/settings#apikey) from [https://wakatime.com/settings#apikey](https://wakatime.com/settings#apikey), then click `Apply` button.
+5. Enter your [api key](https://wakatime.com/settings#apikey) from [https://wakatime.com/settings#apikey](https://wakatime.com/settings#apikey), then click `Apply` button.
 If you don't get any error message click close the dialog ([#1 issue](https://github.com/salaros/monodevelop-wakatime/issues/1) I'm still trying to figure out how to close modal GTK# windows).

-5. You might have to restart your MonoDevelop/Xamarin Studio
+6. You might have to restart your MonoDevelop/Xamarin Studio

-6. Use MonoDevelop/Xamarin Studio like you normally do and your time will be tracked for you automatically.
+7. Use MonoDevelop/Xamarin Studio like you normally do and your time will be tracked for you automatically.

-7. Visit https://wakatime.com to see your logged time.
+8. Visit https://wakatime.com to see your logged time.

-Build manually
+Installing manually
 ------------
-coming soon..
+You can build and install this addin manually.
+On Linux you can skip the first step.

+1. On Mac OS X and Windows you might have to make `mdtool` globally accessible by..
+    * On Mac OS X: `ln -sv /usr/bin/mdtool /Applications/Xamarin Studio.app/Contents/MacOS/mdtool`
+    * On Windows: add `%ProgramFiles%"\Xamarin Studio\bin` or `%ProgramFiles(x86)%"\Xamarin Studio\bin` append to PATH environment variable

+2. Just open the solution in MonoDevelop/Xamarin Studio and build it using the appropriate configuration (`Debug` for Linux and Mac and `DebugWin32` for Windows).

+3. Inside MonoDevelop/Xamarin Studio, navigate to `Tools` -> `Add-in Manager`

+4. Click the `Install from file...` button and browse to `/path/to/monodevelop-wakatime/bin/Debug` or `DebugWin32` folder, depending on your OS and install MonoDevelop.WakaTime_x.x.mpack

+5. Click the `Install` button and follow the installation manual above starting from step 4.

 TODO
 ----